WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-13-Diary-of-a-developer-fixing-their-own-lazy-mistake.markdown

 usually when I am working with adding IO capabilities to my code, and almost always get into trouble when doing that.
-That happened this time, but I also found a problem in my API and data structure designs which creeped in mostly due to not really thinking about the end-to-end use case very well.
+That happened this time, but I also found a problem in my API and data structure designs which creeped in due to me not thinking about the end-to-end use case.
 This is a reminder that while TDD leads to better code design, that is not an excuse to defer big picture design to one-step-at-a-time discovery.
-You need to anticipate eventual usage ahead of time and bake that into the assumptions you make as you go through the TDD process.
+You need to anticipate usage ahead of time and bake that into the assumptions you make as you go through the TDD process.

-And of course, it was end-to-end testing that exposed my mistake.
+Ironically (or not?), it was end-to-end testing that exposed my mistake.
 I found a problem in my code that I didn't notice because I skipped my unit testing, but by skipping the unit testing I jumped right to a different, bigger, earlier problem that wasn't apparent to me when I was doing